compressor

 Oil Considerations

-When you are clear on size, you will also need to think about oil-injected options vs oil-free compressors to get the right air compressor for your needs.
+When you are clear on size, you will also need to consider oil-injected options vs. oil-free compressors to get the right air compressor for your needs.

 Oil-injected options use oil to lubricate the system and ensure that friction is kept to a minimum, but this can result in oil particles being found in the compression chamber and oil seals.

-Oil-free compressors are better options for food and medical needs as they offer the best air tools and oil-free air so that you can be confident that your precious goods will not be contaminated.
+Oil-free compressors are better options for food and medical needs as they offer the best air tools and uncontaminated air so that you can be confident that your precious goods are clean.

 Let Us Help Find The Right Type of Air Compressor

-If you need help picking between centrifugal compressors and dynamic compressors or want to work out if a reciprocating compressor would be better than a VSD, our team is here to help!
+If you need help choosing between centrifugal and dynamic compressors or deciding whether a reciprocating compressor would be better than a VSD, our team is here to help!

 Get in touch today and we’ll do our best to answer your questions and provide you with competitive quotes for installation and maintenance.